cs320-wisc/f21/p2/README.md

 a number of models for one kind of bias (racial).
 The HDMA data set is quite extensive.
 Take a moment to think about what other biases you might want to check for before using decision trees (or other models) to make loan decisions for real people.
-For inspiration, here are some of the columns in the HDMA dataset:
+For ideas, here are some of the columns in the HDMA dataset:

 ```